 - If you don’t have the hard-drive space for your microstock media, I wrote a blog post here that explains how to get over 200 gigs of free cloud storage space.

 - If you take commercial photographs or videos of people, all stock agencies will require you to have your model sign a release form.
 These contracts will need to be uploaded along with the media to each marketplace.

 - If you need models for your photos/videos, offer to pay them a flat fee or percentage of the sales for content featuring them.
 Another option is friends or family who just want to help you out for free; you could offer them free portraits for their contribution.

-- Selling stock photos is a numbers game.
+- Photo selling is a numbers game.
 The more you upload, the more sales you will make.
 Huge portfolios with thousands of images and videos will make more money than small portfolios with only a few images.
 Upload, upload, upload!

-- When you first start selling stock photos, you will notice that some of your content gets denied after submitting it for review.
+- When you first start, you will notice that some of your content gets denied after submitting it for review.
 It’s essential to read each marketplace’s reasons for WHY it was denied; that way, you can fix it and re-upload.
 It also helps you avoid the same mistakes in the future.

 - Keep a text file in the cloud for making notes on your stock work.
 I use Google Docs and Grammarly.
 Evernote and OneNote are also good options.
 This will help you keep track of things.
 It’s hard to remember everything without making notes to reference later.
 Example Note: Signed up at StockABC marketplace, come back later to finish setting up my user profile.